intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Longevity

-RFC Series documents have been published in a form intended to be easily comprehensible to humans for decades or longer.
+RFC Series documents have been published in a form intended to be comprehensible to humans for decades or longer.

 # Changes from Version 2 of the RFC Editor Model {#changes}